Sickle Cell Management

 - Drinking plenty of water to prevent and treat pain crises.

 - Blood transfusions to replace sickle cells with healthy cells.
-We are able to offer excahange transfusions manually and by pheresis.
-(Click here to learn about our infusion suite.)
+We are able to offer exchange transfusions manually and by pheresis.
 We are aware of the side effects of blood transfusions, and are skilled at managing patients who have an iron overload after multiple transfusions.

 - Bone marrow transplants.
 In some severe cases, these procedures have reduced or eliminated sickle cell symptoms.